tednaleid/sublime-EasyMotion/README.md

 ### Sublime Text 3 Experimental Support

+This is _not supported, and there are no plans for adding any further support in the future_.
+For ST3, I'd suggest looking at the [AceJump plugin](https://github.com/ice9js/ace-jump-sublime).

 There is experimental support for Sublime Text 3 on the `st3` branch that requires manual installation and the use of the `st3` branch.

     cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages